 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 There are more than 5 million Airbnb hosts on the platform, so it stands to reason that not all of them are legitimate.[1]
-Before booking your next trip, be cautious and look for these seven Airbnb scams, and consider using one of our recommended identity theft protection services for even more protection.
+Before booking your next trip, be cautious and look for these Airbnb scams, and consider using one of our recommended identity theft protection services for even more protection.

 Tips to avoid Airbnb scams